 We do not believe that it is possible at this time to accurately project total expenses required for us to reach commercialization of omidubicel or any of our other product candidates.
-However, with the objective of extending our cash runway into mid-2023, consistent with the anticipated timeline for potential U.S. approval of omidubicel, we have been reducing operating expenses primarily by implementing a workforce reduction of approximately 10% in January 2022 and delaying other hiring and planned spending this year.
+In the first half of 2022, with the objective of extending our cash runway, we reduced operating expenses, primarily by implementing a workforce reduction of approximately 10% in January 2022 and delaying other hiring and planned spending.
+We have initiated hiring and other expenditures in preparation for the potential commercialization of omidubicel.
 A majority of the anticipated savings is in research and development expenses.